PremiseHealth/angularjs-styleguide/README.md

   - Comment and class name declarations are confusing and should be avoided.
 Comments do not play nicely with older versions of IE. Using an attribute is the safest method for browser coverage.

-  - **Templating**: Use external templates instead of inline string templates for larger html blocks.
+  - **^Templating**: Use external templates instead of inline string templates for larger html blocks.
 These templates should be stored in Angular’s template cache.
 Inline String templates should only be 	used in rare circumstances (when the template is very short)

   - **DOM manipulation**: Takes place only inside Directives (link function), never a controller/service